Mr-vabs/python-script/README.md

 pip install wget html2image pyttsx3
 ```

-`Note: speak.py and result.py not supported in Android`
+`Note: speak.py and result.py not supported in Android and speak.py is highly unstable`

 ## run the code
 - for admit card